lagmoellertim/unsilence/README.md

 ## Basic Library Usage
 Take a look at this [example](https://github.com/lagmoellertim/unsilence/blob/master/examples/basic_usage.py)

+## Idea/Inspiration

+For this project, I took inspiration from the CaryKH's video [Jumpcutter](https://www.youtube.com/watch?v=DQ8orIurGxw).
+This project does not share any source code with his implementation, and is more optimized for my use case (fast and efficient lecture silence removal).

 ## Contributing

 If you are missing a feature or have new idea, go for it!
-That is what open-source is for!
+That is what open-source is for! 😃

 ## Author